isc-projects/stork/doc/dev/devel.rst

 GLIBC version.
 Then, we move the Go binaries back to the modern Ubuntu system and continue the build process.

-The above flow was implemented on the CI only.
+The above flow was implemented in Stork CI only.
 It is not a part of the standard build system (the Rake tasks).
 It was specified only for the DEB package and AMD64 architecture.